Skip to content

 What invalid_policy='skip' does

 At a transition state the reaction-coordinate mode has negative curvature.
-The Seminario projection can produce negative or complex force constants for bonds along this coordinate. invalid_policy="skip" leaves those parameters unchanged rather than inserting unphysical values.
+The Seminario projection used by QFUERZA can produce negative or complex force constants for bonds along this coordinate. invalid_policy="skip" leaves those parameters unchanged rather than inserting unphysical values.

 Step 4: Set Up Reference Data